hpsaturn/espnow-joystick/README.md

 ## Proto Definitions

 Only for information, **you don't need to do anything here**.
-This the current payload protocol that use the library for default.
+This is the current payload protocol that use the library for default.
 But you only need set the messages like the examples, i.e: `jm.bA = 1;` in your code.

 ```cpp
 syntax = "proto2";